 - 2012—Bike plan meetings throughout the year.
 National Bike Summit.
 April trip to Corolla, NC with John and Ces.
 Kitchen remodel.
 Pine Creek Trail ride in July.
 Mom died on September 14.
 We buried her later that month in Lansing.
 Interbike in September in Vegas then drove to Vermont at the end of the month.
 Fairfax Bike Summit.
 Macbook Air.

 - 2013—Trip to Nashville to sort through Mom’s things.
 Auto Train to Sanford, FL then drove to Venice to ride for a week.
 National Bike Summit.
 BW melanoma diagnosis and surgery in April.
-July Vermont trip, Pollys Pancake House, infamous Turner Mountain ride, new cabin.
+July Vermont trip, Pollys Pancake House, infamous Turner Mountain ride when we got lost at dusk.
+Cabin was remodeled.
 August trip to Spokane to visit Betty Jane and family and ride the Trail of the Coeur d’Alene, Route of the Hiawatha.
 Rode the GAP in September.
 Second Fairfax Bike Summit.
 Philadelphia Bike Expo in November.
-K’s second cancer diagnosis and surgery in December.
+K’s cancer reoccurrence and surgery in December.
 Last days working Sundays at bikes@vienna

 - 2014—Chemo for K. Second opinion at Johns Hopkins.
 Tooth implant.
-Kerie’s Brompton.
+Kerie bought a Brompton.
 Visit from Linda M in January.
 Short trip to Charlottesville with Bromptons.
-Short trip to Easton, MD, where we saw Yarn.
+Short trip to Easton, MD, where we saw the music group Yarn.
 July trip to Vermont.
-Rode the Silver Line.
-Aborted Erie Canal trip in August.
+Rode the inaugural trip on the Metro Silver Line.
+Aborted Erie Canal trip in August because of health concerns encountered during the drive to Buffalo.
 Sold Vermont property.
-Adoption of the Bicycle Master Plan.
+Adoption of the Fairfax County Bicycle Master Plan after having worked on it for about 5 years.
 Death Valley tour with Bicycle Adventures then trip to Zion in November.